Parameterized Spanning Tree Congestion: FPT Algorithms

 \section{FPT Algorithms}

-Given the hardness results of \cref{sec:hardness}, we are motivated to search for structural parameters that render {\STC} fixed-parameter tractable.
-In this section we present various such results, starting with the parameter distance to clique in \cref{ssec:dist_to_clique}, then vertex integrity in \cref{ssec:vi}, and finally feedback edge number in \cref{ssec:fes}.
+In \cref{sec:treewidth}, we complemented the hardness results of \cref{sec:hardness} with algorithms for treewidth plus congestion, an FPT approximation scheme for treewidth, and an FPT algorithm for clique-width plus congestion.
+We now turn to the question of which structural parameters by themselves render {\STC} fixed-parameter tractable.
+The hardness results of \cref{thm:disjoint-union,thm:hardness:modularwidth} rule out this possibility for many natural candidates, so we focus on parameters that evade these reductions.
+We present such results for distance to clique in \cref{ssec:dist_to_clique}, vertex integrity in \cref{ssec:vi}, and feedback edge number in \cref{ssec:fes}.